-- Student has not been accepted into the Social Work Program. - Student with "conditional status" will not be allowed to enroll in field placement or field seminar courses. - Student has not attained senior level status and does not possess the 90 credit hour requirement and/or class requirements have not been met. - Student has not received a recommendation from his/her social work advisor. - Student does not have the minimum Grade Point Average (GPA). - Student has not submitted a complete field application. - Student has violated social work values and/or NASW Code of Ethics. - Student cannot secure an approved field agency. - Student cannot pass the background check or screening which the agency requires. - Student will be ineligible for placement if he/she has not successfully completed all social work course requirements needed for field.
-This includes incompletes.
+- Student does not have the minimum Grade Point Average (GPA) of 3.0 or passed all classes with a B or higher in the Generalist year. - Student has not submitted a complete field application. - Student has violated social work values and/or NASW Code of Ethics. - Student cannot secure an approved field agency. - Student cannot pass the background check or screening which the agency requires.